Russia hits Ukrainian cities, pours more troops into war

 Key to the campaign is the capture of Mariupol, which would deprive Ukraine of a vital port and complete a land bridge between Russia and the Crimean Peninsula, seized from Ukraine in 2014.
 It would also free up Russian troops to move elsewhere in the Donbas.

-A few thousand Ukrainian troops, by the Russians’ estimate, remained holed up in a sprawling Mariupol steel plant, representing what was believed to be the last major pocket of resistance in the city.
+A few thousand Ukrainian troops, by the Russians’ estimate, remained holed up in the sprawling Mariupol steel plant, representing what was believed to be the last major pocket of resistance in the city.

 Russia issued a new ultimatum to the Ukrainian defenders to surrender Wednesday after a previous ultimatum was ignored.
 The Russian Defense Ministry said those who surrender will be allowed to live and given medical treatment.
 There was no immediate response from the Ukrainian troops, but they have repeatedly vowed not to give up.